“Gravel Rides For Everyone”

 Listen in as we talk with Kevin English, Co-Founder and Director of Content for Dirty Freehub, about the All Access Program and how it came to be.

 To create the guides, Dirty Freehub is investing $75,000 into the project, with funding from individuals and sponsors.
 Travel Oregon is contributing $96,000, with $30,000 reserved for distribution and printing.
-The printed guides will be distributed through tourism centers and bicycle shops.
+The printed guides will be distributed through tourism centers, bicycle shops, and the Dirty Freehub online store.

 So, what exactly is gravel cycling?
 Gravel cycling uses a bicycle that is a cross between a mountain bike and a road bicycle.
 Cyclists ride on a combination of paved and unpaved roads, pathways, etc. Gravel cycling has attracted a huge following around the world as cyclists look for ways to escape the dangerous conflict between cars and cyclists and to expand the areas they ride.